learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 We need to give users the ability to click on a specific Todo, and then for that todo to disappear.
 To implement this, we will stick with our practice of not directly manipulating the dom, but instead updating the state of our store, and then using react to display the current list of todos.

-## Deleting todos
+## Displaying todos

 Ok, so if you open the components/todos/Todos.js you can see how we are currently rendering todos.
 Currently each todo is just a list element, but soon we will need a button for each todo as well.
 This simple list element is now having its own appearance, and behavior, so let's make a Todo component where we can manage each todo.

 If you look in the components/todos/ folder, you can see that we already have a file called Todo.js and some code already set up in there.

 All it does currently is render some text.
 But we can move the code from our Todos.js file where we render out each li, and instead move that to the render function of our Todo component.
 Then in the Todos component, instead of rendering out a

 Now completing this is not so bad.
 We can access the list of todos inside the Todos component with a call to this.props.store.getState().todos.
 So now, we just need to iterate through each todo in the list and create an li element for each one.
 Go on and give it and give it a shot, I'll be waiting for you below.